← lessons

 Tip: When you don't specify a sortOrder, Magento sets it to 0 by default.
 This means multiple plugins without a sortOrder will have equal priority, and Magento will use their module names to break the tie.

-Let's look at a real-world example that shows both sortOrder and module name ordering in action:
+Let's look at a real example that shows both sortOrder and module name ordering in action:

 <type name="Magento\Catalog\Model\Product">